-Tony graduated from Riverview Community High School in 1994.
-He's a proud alumnus of Western Michigan University, where he was a four-year member of the Bronco Marching Band, sales manager and radio personality for WIDR-FM and reporter/cartoonist for The Western Herald.
+Tony graduated from Riverview Community High School roughly 40 minutes north of Toledo in downriver Detroit.
+He's a proud alumnus of Western Michigan University, where he was a four-year member of the Bronco Marching Band and part of the radio evolution at 89.1 FM WIDR, Kalamazoo.